Public Matters is a creative studio for civic engagement.

 Shirley Ramirez -Rivera is an educator and passionate community advocate working at the intersection of arts, urban planning and community engagement to amplify the lived experiences of residents of marginalized communities.
 Shirley’s connection with Public Matters began when she was a high school student working on Proyecto MercadoFRESCO.
 She was a former intern and Urban Future Lab Fellow.
 Previously, Shirley worked as a community planner with Pueblo Planning and as Community Programs Coordinator for the Cayton Children’s Museum.
 She is an active member of East Yard for Environmental Justice.
 Shirley received her B.A. in Public Policy at the University of California, Riverside.

-Christine Vasquez (she/her/hers)
+Christine Vazquez (she/her/hers)

 Community Liaison